Theme Nomadic living, short escape, adventure

 Why choose this tour

-- Drive to the South of Mongolia & Explore the Gobi desert
+- South of Mongolia & Explore the Gobi desert

 - Enjoy camel riding among the locals and get to learn more about their amazing nomadic life